Joy Shu’aibu: “We know that whatever barriers women face, in general women with disabilities face even more”

 November 2022

-Joy Shu’aibu is director of programme operations for Sightsavers in Nigeria.
+Joy Shu’aibu is country director for Sightsavers in Nigeria.

 Here she explains more about Inclusive Futures’ work on sexual and reproductive health and rights in Nigeria and her motivations for working in inclusion.